kylantis/fusion-ui/src/components/lightning-component/readme.md

-## Abstract Component
+## Lightning Component

-This is a provisional component used to define the data model, bahaviours and events in the abstract component.
+Note: when you need to update Lightning Design, remember to also update the image links in the new CSS file.
+To update - look for occurences of "(../images/" and replace with "(/assets/images/" inside the CSS file.